jonathanpoelen/cpp-compiler-options/README.md

 rtti = default off on
 sanitizers = default off on
 sanitizers_extra = default off thread pointer
-shadow = off default on local compatible-local all stack_protector = default off on strong all stl_debug = default off on allow_broken_abi assert_as_exception
+shadow = off default on local compatible_local all stack_protector = default off on strong all stl_debug = default off on allow_broken_abi assert_as_exception
 stl_fix = on default off
 suggests = default off on
-warnings = on default off strict very-strict warnings_as_error = default off on whole_program = default off on strip_all
+warnings = on default off strict very_strict warnings_as_error = default off on
+whole_program = default off on strip_all
 ```